testflows/TestFlows-WebSite/source/handbook/index.md

 # Forcing To Abort On First Fail

-You can force test program to abort on first fail irrespective of the presence of [TE] flags by using [--first-fail] test program argument.
+You can force a test program to abort on first failure irrespective of the presence of [TE] flags by using [--first-fail] test program argument.